Israel2800/Regex-Tutorial/Develop/gist-template.md

 - The `?` matches the pattern zero or one time.
 - The `{6}` matches the pattern exactly `6` times, this represents the length of the component.
 - The `{3}` matches the pattern exactly `3` times, this represents the length of the component.
-As we can notice, we have to length components, this is because we have two types of formats, and we know this because of the `or` operator, which we will explain below.
+As we can notice, we have two length components, this is because we have two types of formats, and we know this because of the `or` operator, which we will explain below.

 ### OR Operator
 The `or` operator is represented with the character `|`.
 This operator indicates that it could be one or other of the two components we are separating with the `|` symbol.
 As we mentioned before, we have to types of formats, that is why we are using the `or` operator.
 This means that our first pattern either be `6` characters `[a-f0-9]{6}` or `3` characters `[a-f0-9]{3}`.